Tutorial: Attach to a remote process

 Clone a project on a local machine

-After running the sample application on a remote machine, launch RubyMine and open the same application on a local machine using this instruction: Opening Your Project for the First Time.
+After running the sample application on a remote machine, launch RubyMine and open the same application on a local machine using this instruction: Checking out a project from Version Control.
 In URL, insert the following address: https://bitbucket.org/rubyminedoc/sample_rails_app.git.
 Then click Clone.

 Configure a remote interpreter